The Cauchy problem for $p$-evolution equations with initial data in Gelfand-Shilov spaces: Ill-posedness results for model operators

-Since the proof of Lemma \ref{proposition_estimates_E_k_below} is long and requires several preliminary steps, we prefer to devote a separate subsection to it, see Subsection \ref{longproof}.
-In the next lines, we give Lemma \ref{proposition_estimates_E_k_below} as true and derive from it and from Lemma \ref{proposition_estimates_E_k_above} the conclusion of Proposition \ref{proposition_main_result_4}.
+Since the proof of Proposition \ref{proposition_estimates_E_k_below} is long and requires several preliminary steps, we prefer to devote a separate subsection to it, see Subsection \ref{longproof}.
+In the next lines, we give Proposition \ref{proposition_estimates_E_k_below} as true and derive from it and from Lemma \ref{proposition_estimates_E_k_above} the conclusion of Proposition \ref{proposition_main_result_4}.

 \begin{proof}[Proof of Proposition \ref{proposition_main_result_4}] First of all, we set